 When cutting holes for power sockets or other small cut-outs, always use a drill and don’t allow the blade to overheat as this can cause the acrylic to melt.
-Always use a sharp blade to avoid the material from chipping and cut at a steady speed and pressure, cleaning the swarf away regularly so as not to damage the panel.
+Always use a sharp and appropriate blade to avoid the material from chipping and cut at a steady speed and pressure, cleaning the swarf away regularly so as not to damage the panel.
 Ensure the panel is firmly fixed to a table or work platform using soft grip C clamps to reduce the vibrations.
 Be sure to have a piece of scrap wood or ply behind the acrylic to relieve the pressure on the plastic, which should minimise chipping and cracking.
 We recommend using a professional who has previously worked with acrylic splashbacks to make any alterations.
 The best tool to us is a router failing that a track saw with an appropriate blade for acrylic.
 If using a saw the cut should be made from the rear to avoid the protective lifting and damaging the print.

 Drilling your splashback panel

 Once you’ve ensured the markings are in the correct place, you can begin drilling using a good quality HSS drill bit.
 Make sure there is a wooden block underneath to dril into, which should prevent any splitting or cracking.
 Larger holes drilled close to the edges of the panel can reduce the rigidity and strength of the panel overall, and could result in damage to the acrylic, so we don’t advise drilling holes any closer than 20mm from any edge.